Our public lands are under attack. Let’s do something about it.

 In addition to voicing your concerns with the issues described above, here are some important messages to emphasize when speaking with members of Congress or their staff:

 • Trump’s energy dominance agenda is out of step with public sentiment in Colorado.
-Nearly 76% of Coloradans prefer that leaders place more emphasis on protecting water, air, wildlife habitat and recreation opportunities over maximizing the amount of land available for drilling and mining (2025 State of the Rockies Polling).
+Nearly 78% of Coloradans prefer that leaders place more emphasis on protecting water, air, wildlife habitat and recreation opportunities over maximizing the amount of land available for drilling and mining (2026 Conservation in the West Polling).

 • Protected public lands are the backbone of Colorado’s economy and way of life.
 According to the Colorado Outdoor Recreation Industry Office, outdoor recreation contributes more than $62 billion to our state’s economy and supports over 500,000 jobs, or 18% of our workforce.